RuskyDev/distortion.ai/README.md

 # Distortion.ai
-Distortion.ai is a basic image distortion model built using PgJSOM2.
+Distortion.ai is a basic image distortion model built using Javascript.
 It provides a simple way to apply various distortion effects to images uploaded by users.

 ## Features
 - Upload an image file to apply distortion effects